 Publicly funded organisations, such as universities and government agencies, are required to meet accessibility standards.
 If the public fund (even in part) your organisation, then the public have a right to access the content on your website.
 Since the public includes people with disabilities and impairments, these people should be able to access the content on your website.
 Government organisations typically need to meet the AA standard of WCAG 2.

 Policies and procedures will help you if this ever does become a problem because it demonstrates that effort has already been taken to improve the accessibility of your website.

 Point 4 of your business case: your company values

 Most organisations will reference inclusiveness, community engagement and ethical practices in their mission statement and or company values.

-An accessible website demonstrates these sentiments and well supported accessibility policies and procedures is the first step in achieving and maintaining an accessible website.
+An accessible website demonstrates these sentiments and a well supported accessibility policy and procedure is the first step in achieving and maintaining an accessible website.

 Demonstrating that your organisation is committed to accessibility involves actually showing that you've got accessibility documents, policies and procedures already in-place.

 It’s difficult to support this sentiment when your most public asset (your website) does not meet accessibility standards.
 An accessible website demonstrates that you're an inclusive organisation in that you are willing to take steps and make efforts to reach a wide audience and not just a limited group of people.

 When an organisation goes through the process of applying for accreditation, it’s critical that your organisation can demonstrate that it has a well documented accessibility policy and procedure.